-After you have recorded the entire side of an LP, for example, you may want to rescue and restore the recorded audio material using Sound Rescue TerraTec Edition 2.0.
-Start playback with the Descratcher and DeNoiser filters are bypassed so that you can listen to the original recording.
-Disable the bypass option to listen to the effects of the restoration filters in realtime.
-You can adjust the settings of the Descratcher and DeNoiser filters during playback and see the difference in the Analyzer while hearing it at the same time.
-To hear only the noises and crackling sounds that are being filtered out of the audio material, click is difference.
+After you have recorded the entire side of an LP, for example, you may want to rescue and restore the recorded audio material using Sound Rescue TERRATEC Edition 2.1.
+Start playback with the state button.
+If you enable the state button, the DeScratcher and DeNoiser filters are bypassed so that you can listen to the original recording.
+Disable the bypass option to listen to the effects of the restoration filters in real time.
+You can adjust the settings of the DeScratcher and DeNoiser filtered out of the audio material, click difference in the Analyzer while hearing it at the same time.
+To hear only the noises and crackling sounds that are being filtered out of the audio material, click difference.
 Adjust the control slider to your liking and refer to the chapters on the DeScratcher and DeNoiser functions for more information.
 Adjust the volume slide so that the peak level never quite reaches the red range.
 Once you are satisfied with the results, stop playback by pressing and save the results by clicking the save button.
 The new audio material is loaded and displayed automatically.
 To avoid mistakenly filtering a file that has already been filtered, the bypass option is enabled automatically.